Fibrosarcoma Tumors in Dogs

 Following examination of the sample, the pathologist will supply a report to your veterinarian, which will help her or him move forward with a treatment plan.
 The report characteristically includes the identification of the tumor type, as well as the grade of the tumor, high or low.
 The grade depends on the rate of cell division (mitotic rate).
 Fibrosarcomas are generally graded as high, indicating a visibly high number of dividing, cancerous cells.
 The report also provides the pathologist’s prognosis and opinion on whether or not the margins of the tumor at removal were adequate, and if removal was complete.

 Surgery is the primary treatment for this type of tumor.
 Surgical treatment can range from removal of the lump to, in extreme cases, removal of the affected limb, if necessary.
 Radiotherapy, alone or in addition to surgery (which is more often the case), can be of benefit, while chemotherapy is generally less effective.
-In some cases, having your pet evaluated by a veterinarian who specializes in treating cancer will be advantageous.
+In some cases, having your pet evaluated by a veterinarian who specializes in treating cancer, an oncologist, will be advantageous.

 Home care for Fibrosarcomas